Spatially scalable recursive estimation of Gaussian process terrain maps using local basis functions: Background

-where the $i$th row and the $j$th column of the matrix $\Phi(x_{1:N})$ is defined as $\phi_i(x_j)$, and the $i$th row of the column vector $\Phi(x^{\star})$ is defined as $\phi_i(x^{\star})$.
-The expressions in~\eqref{eq:inducing_point_predictions1} and~\eqref{eq:inducing_point_predictions2} requires $\mathcal{O}(Nm^2+m^3)$ operations to compute, and $\mathcal{O}(Nm^2)$ storage.
-Although this greatly improves the computational complexity in the case where the number of basis functions $m\ll N$, the required number of basis functions $m$ to accurately approximate the Gaussian process scales with the size of the nonlinear field relative to the lengthscale of the kernel~\cite{solin_hilbert_2014}.
+We refer to the entry on the $i$th row and the $j$th column of the matrix $\Phi(x_{1:N})$ as $\phi_i(x_j)$, and to the $i$th row of the column vector $\Phi(x^{\star})$ as $\phi_i(x^{\star})$.
+The expressions in~\eqref{eq:inducing_point_predictions1} and~\eqref{eq:inducing_point_predictions2} require $\mathcal{O}(Nm^2+m^3)$ operations to compute, and $\mathcal{O}(Nm^2)$ storage.
+This is significantly smaller than the computational cost and storage associated with the full GP predictions~\eqref{eq:GP_prediction}, \eqref{eq:GP_var} when the number of basis functions $m$ is much smaller than the number of data points $N$.
+The number of basis functions required to accurately approximate the GP scales with the size of the input domain relative to the lengthscale ($l_{\text{SE}}$ in~\eqref{eq:SE_kernel}) of the kernel~\cite{solin_hilbert_2014}.

-\section{METHOD}
+\section{Method}

-We propose using a set of finite-support basis functions trained with a Kalman filter on information form to approximate the Gaussian process.
-The Kalman filter updates on information form are inherently sparse, and thus has a training complexity of $\mathcal{O}(N)$.
-We propose using only a subset of the basis functions to perform each prediction, giving an algorithm that has a computational complexity which is independent both of the number of measurements and of the number of basis functions.
+In terrain mapping we typically have large areas and small lengthscales.
+The approach from Section~\ref{sec:sparse_approximations} therefore needs many basis functions resulting in a high computational complexity.
+To remedy this, we instead propose to use a large grid of finite-support basis functions but only use a local subset of these at each timestep.
+Section~\ref{sec:choice_basis_functions} introduces the finite-support basis functions.
+Section~\ref{sec:online_training_IF} describes how we include a new measurement.